luiscruz/course_sustainableSE/2024/p1_measuring_software/g3_energy_consumption_ides.md

 Additionally, Energibridge was not able to give us CPU temperature readings.
 Thus, although we incorporated a warmup before the start of the experiment, it is difficult to tell if the warmup was adequate.
 This means that there is a chance that the initial readings cannot be compared to later readings due to differences in resistence.

 ## Conclusion
+(Final conclusion will be added for the Monday submission as the results for VS Code are still missing.
+So no statement about the difference between IDEs and code editors can be made yet.)

+# Reproducibility
+Ranorex files can be downloaded at: https://drive.google.com/drive/folders/1J7W0fQ8qG5YB0njX0k3-Fn-O0gcF42d9?usp=sharing

 ## References

 [1] (2024), "Gradle Build Tool".
 February, 2024.

 [2] Google (2022), "Net Zero Carbon".

 [3] Facebook (2020), "Facebook's net zero commitment".
 November, 2020.

-[4] Smith B (), "Microsoft will be carbon negative by 2030" [5] Zimmergren (), "The Principles of Sustainable Software Engineering - Training".
+[4] Smith B (), "Microsoft will be carbon negative by 2030"

+[5] Zimmergren (), "The Principles of Sustainable Software Engineering - Training".

 [6] Garcia C (2023), "Data Center Energy Use - AKCP Monitoring".
 July, 2023.

 [7] "JabRef - Free Reference Manager - Stay on top of your Literature".

 [8] "tdurieux/EnergiBridge".

 [9] "Test Automation for GUI Testing textbar Ranorex".

 [10] Haywood A, Sherbeck J, Phelan P, Varsamopoulos G and Sandeep K (2015), "The relationship among CPU utilization, temperature, and thermal power for waste heat utilization", Energy Conversion and Management., May, 2015.
 Vol. 95